-- Room Temperature: Stored in an airtight container, they’ll stay fresh for 2-3 days.
+- Room Temperature: Stored in an airtight container, they’ll stay fresh for two to three days.

 - Refrigerator: Wrap your muffins in plastic wrap and transfer them to an airtight container.
-Kept in the fridge, they’ll keep up to 1 week!
+Kept in the fridge, they’ll keep up to one week!

-- Freezer: For a loner-lasting option, transfer your muffins to a freezer bag, and keep them frozen for up to 3 months.
+- Freezer: For a longer-lasting option, transfer your muffins to a freezer bag, and keep them frozen for up to three months.
 To eat, let them thaw in the fridge overnight.
 Then, sit them out to come to room temperature.
 Or, heat them for a few seconds in the microwave instead!